Looking to claim credit, update your profile, access journals, or renew your membership? Log in to your My Account page.

 Let your doctor know if you have a history of diverticulitis and other serious infections.
 Ask your doctor about getting appropriate vaccines before starting the drug, including the shingles vaccine.
 Tell your doctor if you become pregnant or are planning pregnancy, or if you are breastfeeding.
 If you develop symptoms of an infection such as a fever or cough or think you are having any side effects (especially abdominal pain, bloody bowel movements, or allergic reactions), contact your rheumatologist.
 Be sure to talk with your doctor before receiving any vaccines or undergoing any surgeries while taking this medication.
 Avoid live vaccines like the nasal spray flu vaccine, and others such as the measles, mumps, rubella, and yellow fever vaccines.

-Updated February 2023 by Karmela Kim Chan, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated February 2024 by Karmela Kim Chan, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 We use cookies on our website to improve our service to you and for security purposes.
 By continuing to use our site without changing your browser cookie settings, you agree to our cookie policy and the use of cookies.
 See ACR Policies